Relationship Between Personality And Social Anxiety

 Effectiveness of online therapy

 Research shows that online therapy can help individuals with social anxiety work through their symptoms.
-For example, in one study, researchers found that online cognitive behavioral therapy could significantly decrease symptoms of social anxiety disorder, noting that 47% of participants no longer met the criteria for SAD after treatment.
+For example, in one study, researchers found that online cognitive behavioral therapy could significantly decrease symptoms of social anxiety disorder in adolescents, noting that 47% of participants no longer met the criteria for SAD after treatment.

 Takeaway